Find schools that offer these popular programs

 Some colleges and universities offer an associate's or bachelor's degree in welding technology.
 Preparatory courses for a certification exam are offered by many technical institutes, colleges, and trade schools.
 Certification for welding inspectors is conducted by the American Welding Society.
 Programs include hands-on experience achieved by working with senior certified welding inspectors, seminars, classes, and workshops in standard welding codes and symbols, welding processes, and visual inspection.

 A certified welding inspector needs to have good math skills, particularly in algebra, as well as excellent communication and problem-solving skills.
 Certified welding inspectors should also be skilled at reading blueprints and recognizing and understanding a wide variety of welding techniques.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics, the expected job growth for all building and construction inspectors will be 8% from 2014-2024, with those who are certified, such as certified welding inspectors, having the greatest career opportunities.
-The median yearly salary for such inspectors was $57,340 in May 2015, per the BLS.
-Certified welding inspectors may have the best chances to find employment in cities and urban areas where the construction of buildings and bridges is more common than in suburban and rural areas.
+According to the U.S. Bureau of Labor Statistics, the expected job growth for all building and construction inspectors is 10% from 2016-2026, with those who are certified, such as certified welding inspectors, having the greatest career opportunities.
+The median yearly salary for such inspectors was $59,090 in May 2017, per the BLS.
+Certified welding inspectors may have the best chances to find employment in cities and urban areas, where the construction of buildings and bridges is more common, than in suburban and rural areas.